iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Linear Regression.md

 X(X^TX)^{-1}
 $$

-Take note that, the epsilon vector is a vector of idd rvs where each $\epsilon_i$is drawn from the normal distribution, zero mean, and some kind of variance.
+Take note that, the epsilon vector is a vector of idd rvs where each $\epsilon_i$is drawn from the normal distribution, zero mean, with some kind of variance.
+Therefore we may quantify it as

-And it can be said that the variance of such a vector will be:

 $$
 \mathbb{E}\left[\epsilon